2015 United Kingdom general election: Electoral reform

 The disparity between the numbers of votes and the number of seats obtained by the smaller parties gave rise to increased calls for replacement of the 'first-past-the-post' voting system with a more proportional system.
 For example, UKIP had 3.9 million votes per seat, whereas SNP had just 26,000 votes per seat, about 150 times greater representation for each vote cast.
-It is worth noting, however, that UKIP stood in 10 times as many seats as the SNP.
+UKIP stood in 10 times as many seats as the SNP.
 Noting that UKIP's 13% share of the overall votes cast had resulted in the election of just one MP, Nigel Farage argued that the UK's voting system needed reforming, saying: "Personally, I think the first-past-the-post system is bankrupt."

 Re-elected Green Party MP Caroline Lucas agreed, saying: "The political system in this country is broken [...]
 It's ever clearer tonight that the time for electoral reform is long overdue, and it's only proportional representation that will deliver a Parliament that is truly legitimate and better reflects the people it is meant to represent."